-> We believe the College’s Hardship Fund - a significant and compulsory fund available to students facing hardship - must be revised to account for this unprecedented and existing financial hardship COVID-19 has created for students.
-The College has continued to proceed with the same criteria pre-COVID-19, which we deem unfit for the current economic student climate.
+We believed the College’s Student Hardship Fund - a significant and compulsory fund available to students facing hardship - should be revised to account for the unprecedented and existing financial hardship Covid-19 has created for students.

-> We know that working remotely has meant that students will not have access to the necessary equipment to complete projects or assessments.
+We know that working remotely has meant that students will not have access to the necessary equipment to complete projects or assessments.

 We raised this with the College who introduced a new Covid-19 Online Learning Access Fund for students to strictly purchase any study equipment required to complete an assessment.
 While this has now officially closed, applications made before the deadline are still being processed and we are making the case for it to be reopened.

 We know there are probably lots more things you need support with right now - some we will have answers for, others we might not, but we can certainly point you in the right direction!
 Contact us via firstname.lastname@example.org or email@example.com and we'll do our best to help.